Viki-coding/Dungarvan-Health-Clinic/README.md

  physical pieces of paper stored in random places at home.
 * Patients could request repeat prescriptions and could be emailed direct to pharmacy.
 * Patients could access Downloadable patient information sheets.
 * List of available services and doctors could be expanded.
+* Radio buttons for selecting health specialty - force the user to select one rather than defaulting to GP.

 ## Accessibility
  - Meaningful Alt descriptions on all images making it suitable for screen readers and descriptive for screen reader users.